diegoavendano1998/TextToGraph/README.md

 For more information about the bookstore visit the [Pypi project](https://pypi.org/project/text2graphapi/)

-For more information about NetworkX visit the [Pypi project](https://networkx.org/)
+For more information about NetworkX visit the [Documentattion Page](https://networkx.org/)